mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 If a number of bytes specified in a UDS Packet is shorter than a number of bytes in CAN frame's data field, then the sender might decrease DLC value of the :ref:`CAN frame <knowledge-base-can-frame>`.

-.. wanining:: TODO: not finished yet.
+.. warning:: TODO: not finished yet.

 .. _knowledge-base-can-n-pci: